amyy07/Motion-Detection-System/README.md

 4. When motion is detected, the LCD shows the calculated detection time, and simultaneously, the LED and buzzer go off.

 ## How to Use
-1. Upload the sketch to the Arduino using the Arduino IDE.
+1. After circuit construction, upload the sketch to the Arduino using the Arduino IDE.
-2. Wait approximately **30 seconds** while the PIR sensor calibrates.
+2. Wait about 30 seconds for the PIR sensor to calibrate.
-3. Open **Tools → Serial Monitor** and set the baud rate to **9600**.
+3. Open Tools → Serial Monitor.
-4. Enter the current time in the format `HH MM SS` (e.g., `14 30 00`) and press **Send**.
+4. Enter the current time in the format `HH MM SS` (e.g., `14 30 00`) and press *Send*.
 5. Once the time has been entered, the system will begin monitoring for motion.
-When motion is detected, the LCD will display the time of the last detected motion.
+And your job is done!

 ## Notes
 - The circuit diagram uses a piezo buzzer symbol because Tinkercad does not have a dedicated 5 V active buzzer component.